19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) to pay any costs, fees or other expenses incurred —

-(i) for the purchase of an immovable property;
+(i) for the purchase or acquisition of an immovable property;

 [57/2007 wef 01/01/2008]

-(ii) for obtaining a loan to finance or re-finance such purchase ; and
+(ii) for obtaining a loan to finance or re-finance such purchase or acquisition; and

 [57/2007 wef 01/01/2008]

 (iii) in connection with withdrawals of any money from the Fund,

-there shall be a charge on the member’s estate or interest in the immovable property to secure the repayment of the money withdrawn from the Fund including the interest that would have accrued thereto if the withdrawal had not been made and to secure the payment of the minimum sum into the member’s retirement account.
+there shall be a charge on the member’s estate or interest in the immovable property to secure the repayment of the money withdrawn from the Fund including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made and to secure the payment of the minimum sum into the member’s retirement account.

 [57/2007 wef 01/01/2008]

-(1A) Where the immovable property is purchased or owned by the member as a co-purchaser, joint-tenant or tenant-in-common, as the case may be, with one or more persons, the charge shall, with the prior written consent of all the co-purchasers or co-owners, extend to all their respective estates or interests in the immovable property.
+(1A) Where the immovable property is purchased, acquired or owned by the member as a co-purchaser, joint-tenant or tenant-in-common, as the case may be, with one or more persons, the charge shall, with the prior written consent of all the co-purchasers or co-owners, extend to all their respective estates or interests in the immovable property.

 [57/2007 wef 01/01/2008]